 Businesses use data entry for a variety of tasks, including maintaining customer records, updating inventories, and tracking sales.
 Data entry can be performed manually or through automated means.

 There are several advantages and disadvantages to both manual data entry and data automation.
-Manual data entry is generally more accurate than data automation, as it is less likely to introduce errors.
+Some view manual data entry as generally more accurate than data automation, as it is less likely to introduce errors.
 However, it is also much slower and more labor-intensive.

 On the other hand, data automation is much faster and more efficient, but it is also more likely to introduce errors.